timadair/quiz-time/README.md

 2. Don't try to run an LLM locally on unknown hardware specs.
 3. Don't use my key for a publicly-facing app.

-I've set the limit for visitors to 300s.
+I've set the limit for visitors to the maximum, 120s.
 That does mean that the wait for a GPU could be longer, but you'll be able to run more than 1 or 2 trials.